Higher Administrative Court of Münster, Decision of April 13, 2023, Case No.: 18 A 157/23

 Case Description and Dismissal of the Claim

-In this case, the plaintiff unsuccessfully sued for a residence permit under § 28 para.
+In the present case, the plaintiff had unsuccessfully applied for a Residence permit in accordance with § 28 para.
 1 sentence 1 no. 3 AufenthG.
-The court dismissed the claim on the grounds that the plaintiff did not meet the general requirement under § 5 para.
-1 no. 2 AufenthG, but instead had a particularly significant deportation interest under § 54 para.
-1 no. 1 AufenthG.
-The plaintiff then filed an application with the Higher Administrative Court of Münster for leave to appeal.
-He argued that the decision of the Higher Administrative Court of Lower Saxony from May 17, 2022, 13 ME 113/22, had not been adequately considered.
-In his case, atypical circumstances existed, as the deportation interests were countered by significant residence interests, especially with regard to Article 6 of the Basic Law (GG).
-Based on this decision, he argued that the requirement under § 5 para.
-1 no. 2 AufenthG should be waived.
-The court rejected this application with its decision of April 13, 2023, case no.: 18 A 157/23.
+The court dismissed the action on the grounds that the plaintiff did not fulfil the general requirement for the issue of a residence permit pursuant to Section 5 (1) No. 2 AufenthG, but rather that there was a particularly serious interest in deportation within the meaning of Section 54 (1) No. 1 AufenthG.
+The applicant then applied to the OVG Münster for permission to appeal.
+He argued that the decision of the OVG Lower Saxony of 17 May 2022, 13 ME 113/22, had not been sufficiently taken into account in the decision.
+In his case, there were atypical circumstances, as the interests of deportation were opposed by a serious interest in remaining, especially with regard to Article 6 of the Basic Law.
+On the basis of the decision, this meant that the requirement of § 5 Para.
+1 No. 2 AufenthG had to be waived.
+The court rejected this application in its decision of 13 April 2023, case no.: 18 A 157/23.

 Reasons for the Court’s Decision